 Doug runs a busy private guitar teaching business from his home studio, specialising in modern rock technique, improvisation vocabulary and applied jazz harmony for which he has created his own syllabus of study material.
 Overall, Doug has helped well over 500 people to learn the guitar since 2010 in one-to-one and small group classes, completing more than 15,000 hours of guitar teaching.
 He completed over 1,000 online lessons in 2020 during the pandemic.

 Prior to launching his own business Doug was a guitar teacher and course content writer at The Rhythm Studio, a music school based in Kensington & Chelsea College, for 11 years from the opening of the school in 2008 through to August 2019, as well as working as a contributor for the internationally acclaimed Guitar Interactive Magazine.
-In addition, he’s also written educational guitar courses for Lick Library, the International Guitar Foundation and Ministry of Guitar, and delivered lessons for the London School of Music, Music in Offices and other contemporary music lesson providers.
+In addition, he’s written educational guitar courses for Lick Library, the International Guitar Foundation and Ministry of Guitar, and delivered lessons for the London School of Music, Music in Offices and other contemporary music lesson providers.

 Between 2010-2019 Doug worked closely with The Rhythm Studio Foundation, a charity which provides musical education for underprivileged young people.
 He provided music workshops in several local schools, taught scholarship students and sat on the panel of assessors for scholarship applicants.